nicolas-van/modern-async/README.md

 npm install --save modern-async
 ```

-Or use [jsDelivr](https://www.jsdelivr.com/package/npm/modern-async) to get the UMD version.
+Or use [jsDelivr](https://www.jsdelivr.com/package/npm/modern-async) to get the Babelized UMD version.
 The content of the library will be available under the `modernAsync` global variable.

 ## Usage